- TRY IT FREE TRY IT FREE

 A 6 pin or 4 pin cable.
 Usually, camcorders need a 4 pin cable end in order to be able to connect to the Mac, although sometimes they might allow a 6 pin end as well.

 Step 1 Make sure your camcorder is set to the correct mode for importing photos and videos.
 For information on which mode to choose, see the instructions provided with your camcorder.
 If your camcorder has a sleep mode, make sure it is disabled or set to a time increment long enough to allow your images and videos to download.

 Step 2 The first step is to locate the four-pin FireWire port on your video camcorder.
 On most video camcorders, you'll find it located under a plastic or rubber boot.
-Leave the video camcorder powered off and simply lift up the boot from the camcorder and insert the smaller four-pin end of the FireWire cable into the the FireWire port of the camcorder
+Leave the video camcorder powered off and simply lift the boot from the camcorder and insert the smaller four-pin end of the FireWire cable into the FireWire port of the camcorder.

-Step 3 Once the camcorder is connected, take the other end of the FireWire cable, the larger six pin end, and insert it into the FireWire port of your Mac.
+Step 3 Once the camcorder is connected, take the other end of the FireWire cable, the larger six-pin end, and insert it into your Mac's FireWire port.
 When both of the cables are connected, you can turn on the power to your video camcorder.